Are you somewhat new to the sport of Disc Golf? You've tried it and want to know more? Here are some tips from Discraft on what to consider;

 Stability refers to disc's tendency to fly straight, turn right or turn left.
 Each Discraft disc has a Stability rating between -3.0 and +3.0.
 New players should look for discs with a stability rating of 1 or below and here is why....

 Discs with stability ratings of +3.0 are very 'overstable' which means they have a strong tendency to turn left or 'hyzer,' they are difficult to control, and it's a challenge to keep them flying straight.
-(Not good for beginnnbsp;
+They are not good for beginners.

 Discs with stability ratings of -3 are very 'understable' which means they have a strong tendency to turn right, they are easy to control especially when the discs are new.